//

 How to Pop Shove It on a Skateboard

-When it comes to skateboarding, there are many ways to spice up the regular fun.
-You can do some tricks and perform energetic drills while on the skateboard to make the most of this activity.
-Although all skateboard drills are fascinating, pop shove it is one of the most thrilling tricks every skateboarder would love to perform.
-This drill involves an Ollie combined with shove it performed by riders using their feet with full energy to make the board spin at 180 degrees in the air before landing on the surface.
-Here you can find a step by step guide to perform this trick.
+When it comes to skateboarding, there are numerous ways to add an extra flair to the usual enjoyment.
+Engaging in tricks and executing high-energy maneuvers while on the skateboard can elevate the experience.
+Among the captivating array of skateboard maneuvers, the pop shove it stands out as one of the most exhilarating tricks that every skateboarder aspires to master.
+This maneuver combines an Ollie with a shove it, with riders exerting full force with their feet to spin the board 180 degrees in mid-air before smoothly touching down on the ground.
+Below, you’ll find a detailed, step-by-step guide on how to execute this impressive trick.

 Pop Shove It skateboard with 7 Steps: